Sexual Narcissism(What You Need To Know Now)

 This entitlement often leads to manipulative behaviors aimed at getting what they want.
 They may use charm, guilt, or coercion.
 Their goal is to convince their partner to engage in sexual acts.
 The partner may not be comfortable with these acts.

-For instance, a sexual narcissist might say, “If you loved me, you’d do this.”
+A sexual narcissist might say, “If you loved me, you’d do this.”
 This places the burden on their partner to fulfill their needs.
 This disregard for their partner’s feelings or comfort is a key indicator of sexual narcissism.

 Inflated Sense of Sexual Skill